-The fastening points of the USO connection should be positioned near a main bottom profile before mounting the system on the roof.
-The attachment point should be positioned as centrally as possible between the four surrounding towers.
+The fastening points of the USO connection should be mounted/installed on the roof before mounting the system.
+The attachment point should be positioned as centrally as possible between the surrounding tower or rear wall tower in the vicinity of a main bottom profile.
 A nut of flat design (DIN-EN-ISO 4035) and a fan washer are screwed onto the threaded bolt of the fastening point.
 The fan washer later serves as a support for the uso sheet metal.

 The USO plate is then pushed centrally over the threaded bolt.

 The tabs are directed upwards and rest against the two transverse and ballast struts.
 The connection point is then secured from above with a washer and a locking toothed nut and locked from below with the flat nut.